nikospara/realworld-v2/realworld-v2-user-module/realworld-v2-user-jaxrs/src/site/markdown/api.md

 ### Get Profile (GET /users/{username})

 Changed.
-Will return the User object for the current user and reducted data for other users.
+Will return the User object for the current user and redacted data for other users.
 In any case the shape of the returned object is the same.

-Reducted objects contain three asterisks (`"***"`) in the confidential fields, currently the `id` and the `email`.
+Redacted objects contain three asterisks (`"***"`) in the confidential fields, currently the `id` and the `email`.

 ### Get biography (GET /users/{username}/bio)